HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

 ##### POSITION
 A position is an object with x and y values indicating the absolute position on the game map.
 Position is defined in the file hlt/positionals.py.
 You can use the position information on an entity (`entity.position`), or create a new position object with `Position(x, y)`.

   `position.directional_offset(direction)` returns a new position based on moving one unit in the given direction from the given position.
+This method takes a direction such as `Direction.West` or an equivalent tuple such as `(0, -1)`, but will not work with commands such as `"w"`.

   `position.get_surrounding_cardinals()` returns a list of all positions around the given position in each cardinal direction.